 …so you don’t negatively impact someone without giving them an opportunity to do differently.

 …so you don’t stuff things down and then have them spill out later in ways you wish they hadn’t.

 Sheila Devi is an Executive Life Coach.
-She helps people in high-stress fields (such as law) to navigate professional/personal challenges…so they have more time to do their best work and enjoy life!
+She helps people in high-stress fields (such as law and accounting) to navigate professional/personal challenges…so they have more time to do their best work and enjoy life!